devrev/adaas-chef-cli/docs/article_references.md

     "\" target=\"_self\"> only</a> with the company email."
 ]
 ```
-The ref_type should be set to article and the ID should be the ID of the article in the external source system.
-The platform replaces the reference block with the ID of the article as well as adds the href attribute with the appropriate value.
+The ref_type should be set to the item type in the external system that is being mapped to articles.
+For example, if you're importing documents from the external system as articles, the `ref_type` should be set to documents.
+The ID should be the ID of the item in the external source system.
+The platform replaces the reference block with the ID of the corresponding article in DevRev as well as adds the href attribute with the appropriate value.